Updated October 2025

-This information sheet was written by the Australian Rheumatology Association to help you understand the medication that has been prescribed for you.
+This information sheet is from the Australian Rheumatology Association to help you understand the medicine prescribed for you.
 It includes important information about:

-Please read it carefully and discuss it with your doctor.
+Please read it carefully and talk to your doctor.
 This information sheet is not intended to replace the product information or discussion with your rheumatologist.

-Tofacitinib (brand name: Xeljanz®) is a tablet that belongs to a class of medications called Janus Kinase (JAK) inhibitors.
-JAK inhibitors work by blocking signals involved in inflammation.
-Blocking these signals in rheumatoid arthritis and other inflammatory conditions reduces pain, stiffness, swelling and damage in the joints.
+Tofacitinib (brand name: Xeljanz®) is a tablet that belongs to a class of medicines called Janus Kinase (JAK) inhibitors.
+JAK inhibitors work by blocking signals in the body that cause inflammation.
+In rheumatoid arthritis and other inflammatory conditions, reducing these signals helps reduce inflammation and pain, and helps protect the joints from further damage.

 Tofacitinib should only be used if no suitable treatment alternatives are available in patients: